 4. Discuss team goals

-Again, you’re looking for themes in order to drive consensus and a mutual understanding of your goals.
+Again, you’re looking for themes in order to drive consensus and build a mutual understanding of your goals.
 What is the through-line that emerges from your brainstorming session?
 How can you narrow down the options and quantify success?

 5. Capture trends and themes